shrimpynuts/rice-tech-resources/README.md

 - [>50 new grad roles (SWE/PM/Quant)](https://github.com/jonathancai11/new-grad-2021)

-Do your Google's for "software engineering internships github 202x".
+Google's for "software engineering internships github 202x".
 For example, [Pitt CS](https://github.com/Pitt-CSC) comes out with a list on their github every year.
 Here's for [summer 2021](https://github.com/Pitt-CSC/Summer2021-Internships).

-**Use your network.** When you begin your job search, contact everyone you know in tech, including family/friends.
-Especially when you're a freshman/sophomore, there's a good chance your first gig will likely come from within your network.

-### 2. Getting interviews

-**Resume advice:**
+**Resume:**
 - Optimize for information that a recruiter can gain from a <10 second skim
 - One page (unless you have a long list of publications, which you probably don't)
 - Be precise